Moonlight will hinder the Leonids meteors in 2022

 5. Make yourself comfortable

-Bring along a blanket, some friends, a hot drink and a lawn chair.
+Bring along a blanket, some friends, a hot drink and a chair.
 You’ll be more comfortable with a reclining lawn chair.
 If several of you are watching, take different parts of the sky.
 If you see one, shout “Meteor!”
 Let your eyes rove casually in all parts of the sky.
-Dress warmly, the nights can be cool or cold, even during the spring and summer months.
+Dress warmly; the nights can be cool or cold, even during the autumn and spring months.
 You’ll probably appreciate that blanket and warm drink in the wee hours of the morning.
-Also, leave your laptops and tablets home; even using the nighttime dark mode will ruin your night vision.

 6. Enjoy nature